 Lighted nocks look cool on video, but they have a lot of practical uses, too.

-The biggest advantage lighted nocks give you is with tracking.
+The biggest advantage a lighted arrow nock is to track arrow flight.
 If you hunt in thick brush, a lighted nock can help you find a wounded animal that’s bedded down or fallen.
 It can also give you a better idea of the animal’s direction when it begins to run.
 This is especially important because deer primarily move at dusk and dawn when visibility is lowest.

 Plus, even if you miss your quarry, the lighted nock helps you get the arrow back.
 Shafts aren’t too expensive, but broadheads aren’t exactly cheap.
 It’s nice to find them so you don’t have to spring for new ones.
 If you’ve ever hunted without lighted nocks, you know it’s next to impossible to find a missed arrow.
 They’re camo covered, small and look just like sticks in the brush.